MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-arc/includes/3-onboard-server-instances.md

-Azure Arc expands the support for Resource Manager to resources that run outside of Azure.
-This means that a physical server or a VM that's running in an on-premises datacenter can be registered with Resource Manager and presented as a compute resource to the fabric controller.
-This applies to any server that's running the Windows Server OS or Linux server in an on-premises datacenter or that's hosted by Azure or another cloud provider.
+Azure Arc expands the support to resources that run outside of Azure.
+This means that a Windows Server or Linux server that's running in Contoso's on-premises datacenter can be registered with Resource Manager and presented as a compute resource to the fabric controller.
+Contoso can also apply this capability to any server that's running Windows Server or Linux that's hosted by another cloud provider.

 ## Deploy Azure Arc to on-premises servers

-Before a physical server or VM can register, you must install the Azure Connected Machine agent on each of the operating systems that are targeted for Resource Manager-based management.
+Before a server can register, you must install the Azure Connected Machine agent on each of the operating systems that are targeted for Resource Manager-based management.
 The agent for Windows Server implements as a Windows Installer (.msi file), which is available from the Microsoft Download Center.

 > [!TIP]
-> Download the Azure Connected Machine agent from the [Microsoft Download Center](https://aka.ms/AzureConnectedMachineAgent?azure-portal=true).
+> Download the Azure Connected Machine agent for Windows from the [Microsoft Download Center](https://aka.ms/AzureConnectedMachineAgent?azure-portal=true).

 For smaller-scale deployments, you can use the onboarding script that's available on the Azure portal.